Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Introduction

 The exponential scaling $V_N(x)= e^{2N} V(e^N x)$ is special.
 In this case it is possible to rescale space- and time-coordinates in such a way that in the new coordinates the interaction is {\it not} $N$ dependent.
 Choosing $y=e^Nx$ and $\tau= e^{2N}t$ the Schr\"odinger equation reads

 The latter equation thus corresponds to an extremely dilute gas of bosons with density $\sim e^{-2N}$.
+In order to observe a nontrivial dynamics, this condensate is then monitored over time scales of order $\tau \sim e^{2N}$.
 Since the trapping potential is adjusted according to the density of the gas in the experiment, the $N$ dependence of $A_{e^{-2N}\tau}(e^{-N} \cdot)$ is reasonable.